25 of the Best Ophthalmologists Near Me in Denton, TX

 English

 Born and raised in Paris, Texas, Michael Hunt graduated Summa Cum Laude from Baylor University in 1995.
 He received his medical doctorate with high honor after four years of training at Baylor College of Medicine, where he also participated in medical missions and earned distinction as an Alpha Omega Alpha medical honor society member.Dr.
 Hunt completed his ophthalmology residency and fellowship in pediatric ophthalmology/adult strabismus at the world-renowned University of Iowa Hospitals and Clinics.
 In 2004, he moved to the Fort Worth area.Honored as a “Top Doc” by Fort Worth, Texas magazine, Dr. Hunt has made several medical mission trips to Vietnam, caring for underprivileged patients.
 He is a longtime volunteer for the Alexander Eye Clinic at Cook Children’s Medical Center.
 Dr. Hunt has also served as primary investigator on several clinical trials and has published multiple peer-reviewed articles.Dr.
 Hunt cares for pediatric eye disorders and adults with misaligned eyes (strabismus).
 He has specialized training in the diagnosis and treatment of childhood strabismus, amblyopia, cataracts, trauma, retinopathy of prematurity, glaucoma and ptosis.
-Dr. Hunt is highly rated in 1 condition, according to our data.
-His top areas of expertise are Strabismus, Esotropia, Brown Syndrome, and Amblyopia.
+Dr. Hunt is highly rated in 38 conditions, according to our data.
+His top areas of expertise are Strabismus, Amblyopia, Esotropia, and Epicanthal Folds.

 Expertise in